European Champion Clubs' Cup: Clubs awarded the trophy permanently

 A rule introduced before the 1968–69 season allowed a club to keep the original trophy after five wins or three consecutive wins.
 At that point, Real Madrid was the only club meeting either qualification, and indeed met both.
 Once a club had been awarded the trophy, their count would be reset to zero.
+Such clubs also earned the right to wear the "multiple-winner badge" (see below) that was introduced for the 2000-01 season.

-Five clubs have been permanently awarded the real trophy under the old rules, from the 1968–69 to 2008–09 seasons:
+Five clubs have been permanently awarded the real trophy under the old rules, from the 1968–69 to 2008–09 seasons.